Y Ffwrnes Cultural Centre

-We were commissioned by Carmarthenshire County Council to create their vision of a cultural hub for the town of Llanelli, Wales.
-The space had to bring together the heritage of the area while embracing a modern look for cultural events.
+We were commissioned by Carmarthenshire County Council to create their vision of a cultural hub for the town of Llanelli.
+Comprising a 500-seat main theatre, as well as rehearsal areas and studio, the space had to bring together the heritage of the area while embracing a modern look for cultural events.

-Y Ffwrnes Cultural Centre needed to stand as a contemporary expression of the Llanelli’s history in tin-making and create a relevant setting for art and drama in the regenerated town centre.
+Y Ffwrnes Cultural Centre wanted to stand as a contemporary expression of Llanelli’s history in tin making and create a relevant setting for art and drama in the town.
 Overall, it had to establish a rapport and sense of ownership within the community.

-The building’s external zinc tiles create an expression of the outer casing of a furnace, while in the main stage, the seating is a mix of reds, yellows and oranges to create the fire at the centre’s heart.
+The building’s external zinc tiles create an expression of the outer casing of a furnace, while in the main stage the seating is a mix of reds, yellows and oranges to create the fire at the heart of the centre.
 We reinforced this sense of heritage by bringing the old chapel and Sunday School into the project.

-“I have worked with Lawray Architects on a number of projects through the authority’s design framework, most notably on the £7.5m re-furb of Carmarthen Leisure Centre, and £30m new award winning QE High School.
-I am also currently involved with Lawray Architects in developing proposals for a Cultural and Creative Centre, in Llanelli.
+“I have worked with Lawray Architects on a number of projects, most notably the £7.5m re-furb of Carmarthen Leisure Centre, and new £30m award-winning QE High School.
 I have found the organisation to be well managed and professional in all aspects of their work.”

 Ian Jones, Head of Leisure, Carmarthenshire County Council